 The Group entered into remuneration commitments with all the non-executive directors of the Group effective 1 July 2013, for all services rendered from this date forward.
-The non-executive director and non-executive chairman salaries has been set at \$20,000 and \$30,000 respectively.
-Remuneration of non-executive directors is reviewed annually.
+The non-executive director and non-executive chairman salaries has been set at \$30,000 and \$40,000 respectively.
+Remuneration of non-executive directors is reviewed biannually and subject to variation depending on operational factors for the Company.

 On 1 September 2012, the Group entered into an executive consulting services agreement with Mr Walker (Executive Consulting Services Agreement) effective as from 1 September 2012.
 Under the Executive Consulting Services Agreement, Mr Walker is engaged to provide services to the Group in the capacity of Executive Director, based in Perth, Western Australia.
-Mr Walker is to be paid a monthly remuneration of \$9,000 plus GST.
+Mr Walker is to be paid a monthly remuneration of \$4,000 plus GST.
 Mr Walker will also be reimbursed for reasonable expenses incurred in carrying out his duties.
 The Executive Consulting Services agreement can be terminated by one month's written notice from the Company, while Mr Walker can terminate by providing three months written notice.
-Executive Consulting Services Fees for the period 1 January 2014 to 30 June 2014 have been accrued.